seanmcquaid/react-vite-csr-template/README.md

-# React SPA Template
+# React + Vite CSR Template

-My personal React SPA Template I use for all new personal web projects that I just want to use a SPA for.
+My personal React + Vite Client Side Rendered Template I use for all new personal web projects that I just want to use a SPA for.

 ## To Set Up In AWS